apache/datafusion-python/docs/source/user-guide/common-operations/windows.rst

 .. specific language governing permissions and limitations
 .. under the License.

+.. _window_functions:

 Window Functions
 ================

 In this section you will learn about window functions.
 A window function utilizes values from one or multiple rows to produce a result for each individual row, unlike an aggregate function that provides a single value for multiple rows.

-The functionality of window functions in DataFusion is supported by the dedicated :py:func:`~datafusion.functions.window` function.
+The window functions are availble in the :py:mod:`~datafusion.functions` module.

 We'll use the pokemon dataset (from Ritchie Vink) in the following examples.